Close Menu

 Peak to Peak Scenic Byway

 Come September, locals routinely ask each other, “Been up to see the colors yet?”
 And “up” almost always means west to the Peak to Peak Scenic Byway, famous for the colorful aspens lining the roadway.
 It's one of the best places to see fall colors in Colorado.
 In mid- to late September, this is your best bet for a spectacular fall drive.
-There are plenty of places to stop and explore, such as charming Allenspark, picturesque St. Malo Chapel, and Estes Park, a tourist destination in itself and a gateway to Rocky Mountain National Park (reservations required for entry through Oct.
-22, 2023).
+There are plenty of places to stop and explore, such as charming Allenspark, picturesque St. Malo Chapel, and Estes Park, a tourist destination in itself and a gateway to Rocky Mountain National Park (reservations required for entry through mid-October).

 Peak to Peak Scenic Byway road surrounded by trees with yellow leaves